 One of two “species” that Djikstra/Lewington refers to as the Atlantic Darters, the other one being S. striolatum f. nigrescens (Highland Darter).
 In like vein, whether this character is an actual species in its own right or just a variation of S. striolatum (Common Darter) seems still to be open for discussion – maybe an in depth DNA study is yet to be performed.
 For now, I’m showing it on it’s own page as S. striolatum form nigrifemur.

-These are residents of the Madeira Islands, which is where we spotted our specimen, and the Canary Islands, and they exhibit minor differences to S. striolatum, the most visible of which (to the casual observer) is darker femurs showing less of a yellow stripe.
+These are endemic to the Canary Islands and Madeira, the latter being where we spotted our specimen.
+They exhibit minor differences to S. striolatum, the most visible of which (to the casual observer) is darker femurs showing less of a yellow stripe.
 To my eye, this resembles S. striolatum more closely than does S. striolatum f. nigresens.

 - lower legs black with yellow streaks but femurs mostly black